AujasviSaxena1/Analog-Multi-Band-Audio-Filter-Bank/README.md

 # Features

-Multi-band audio signal separation
+* Multi-band audio signal separation using different active filters

-Sallen-Key low-pass, band-pass, and high-pass filters
+* Implementation of Sallen-Key low-pass, band-pass, and high-pass filters

-Twin-T notch filter for noise rejection
+* Integration of a Twin-T notch filter for noise rejection

-AC sweep analysis in LTspice
+* Frequency response analysis using AC sweep analysis in LTspice